 When there is a downturn in the economy, it is not uncommon for many companies to begin laying off employees.
 Generally, companies begin laying off people who have been there the shortest time.
-Often, this means that people in their 20s are often the hardest hit demographic when it comes to layoffs.
+Often, this means that people in their 20s are the hardest hit demographic when it comes to layoffs.

 Consider looking for warning signs, such as a decreasing client base, no annual raise, or not getting paid on time.
 Even when times are good, you should be ready to handle a possible layoff.
-There are five specific ways to prepare for a layoff that are relatively easy and take only a few minutes a week.
+There are five specific ways to prepare for a layoff that are relatively easy.

 Follow a Budget

 When you are faced with a layoff, it can devastate you financially if you are not prepared.
 It is important to make a commitment to follow a monthly budget and make every effort to get out of debt.
 You should also carefully consider any loans that you take out, and what would happen if you were not able to pay them back.

 If you were to lose your job and already have a budget, it is much easier to make changes to keep your finances under control while you look for a new job.

 Keep an Emergency Fund

 Set aside extra savings for emergencies.
 Your emergency fund should cover three to six months of your expenses as it takes most people between three to six months to find a job.
 Even if you do not have the entire amount saved when you lose your job, you will be able to make your severance and any other unemployment stretch much farther because you have saved that money.
 It will also help to protect any money that you have saved for retirement.

 An emergency fund is just one step in disaster-proofing your finances.
 It is a safety net that can protect you financially from unexpected life events such as layoffs.
 When starting an emergency fund, you may want to save money before you pay off debt.